iwanttoeatyo/Game-With-Chat/README.md

 run `bin/cake WebSocket`

 After running the server it should say the url the application is avaiable at.
-It should be something like localhost:8080/
+It should be something like built-in server is running in http://localhost:8765/